Samsung Electronics flags near-30% slump in Q4 operating profit

 "We expect earnings to remain subdued in the first quarter of 2019 due to difficult conditions for the memory business but strengthen in the second half."

-But analyst Kim Sun-woo of Meritz Securities said worsening supply and demand conditions for semiconductors and the structural challenges facing Samsung's smartphone business will drag down the firm's profits throughout 2019.
+But analyst Kim Sun-woo of Meritz Securities said worsening supply and demand for semiconductors and the structural challenges facing Samsung's smartphone business will hit profits throughout 2019.

 Demand for DRAM memory chips "will hit a low in the fourth quarter of 2019", he added.